-Growing Up WILD Activities Standards of Learning Virginia Foundation Blocks What's Wild?
-Children engage in stories comparing the lives of a wild and tame animal, then sort animals into categories.
-English K.1 The student will demonstrate growth in the use of oral language.K.3 The student will build oral communication skills.
+Growing Up WILD Activities Standards of Learning Virginia Foundation Blocks What's Wild Children engage in stories comparing the lives of a wild and tame animal, then sort animals into categories.
+English K.1 The student will demonstrate growth in the use of oral language.
+K.3 The student will build oral communication skills.
 Literacy 1: The child will develop listening and speaking skills by communicating experiences and ideas through oral expression.
 Ants on Parade Children go outside to observe ant behavior and learn insect characteristics.
-Aqua Charades Children explore the importance of water for people, animals and plants.
 Science 1.5 The student will investigate and understand that animals, including humans, have basic needs and certain distinguishing characteristics.
-Science 5: The child will observe and describe the characteristics of living things, compare the growth of a person to the growth of a plant and an animal, and describe the basic needs and the basic life processes of each.
 Wiggling Worms Children learn about and observe earthworms.
-What's Wild?
-Children engage in stories comparing the lives of a wild and tame animal, then sort animals into categories.
-Math K.10 The student will compare two objects or events, using direct comparisons or nonstandard units of measure, according to one or more of the following attributes: length (shorter, longer) Math K.15 The student will sort and classify objects according to attributes.
+What's Wild Children engage in stories comparing the lives of a wild and tame animal, then sort animals into categories.
+Also see Mighty Math section of each activity Math K.10 The student will compare two objects or events, using direct comparisons or nonstandard units of measure, according to one or more of the following attributes: length (shorter, longer) Math K.15 The student will sort and classify objects according to attributes.
 Math 3: The child will identify and compare the attributes of length, capacity, weight, time and temperature.
 Looking At Leaves Children practice their observation skills by comparing leaves.
 In a Grasshopper's World Children observe grasshoppers in their natural habitat and study them in the classroom.
-Science K.7 The student will investigate and understand basic needs and life processes of plants and animals.
+Every activity in the guide is designed to pique the interest of children at this age: Science K.7 The student will investigate and understand basic needs and life processes of plants and animals.
 Related Science SOL 1.4, 1.5, 2.4, 2.5 Personal and Social Development 3: The child will show eagerness and persistence as a learner. a) Show interest and curiosity in learning new concepts and trying new activities and experiences.
 Backbone Bonanza Children learn about vertebrates and some characteristics that distinguish them, Bird Beak Buffet Children learn about the special functions of beaks.
 Science 1.5 The student will investigate and understand that animals, including humans, have basic needs and certain distinguishing characteristics.
 Literacy 2: the child will develop an understanding of words and word meanings through the use of appropriate vocabulary.
 Wild Wonderful Words are featured in each activity.
 Looking at Leaves Children practice their observation skills by comparing leaves.
 Grow As You Go Children explore the life cycle of familiar wildlife and understand that living things grow and change.
 Science K.8 The student will investigate and understand simple patterns in his/her daily life.
 Key concepts include b) the shapes and forms of many common natural objects including seeds, cones, and leaves.
 Science 7: The child will identify simple patterns in his/her daily life.
 The child will identify things that change over time.
-History & Social Science 2: The child will develop an awareness of change over time.
 Wildlife as Symbols Children explore how wild animals are used as symbols for a variety of purposes.
-History and Social Studies 1.11 The student will recognize the symbols and traditional practices that honor and foster patriotism in the United States by a) identifying the American flag, bald eagle , Washington Monument, and Statue of Liberty.
+History and Social Studies 1.11 The student will recognize the symbols and traditional practices that honor and foster patriotism in the United States by a) identifying the American flag, bald eagle, Washington Monument, and Statue of Liberty.